elementary/website/docs/code/getting-started.md

 2. Now go into "hello-again" and create our directory structure including the "src" folder.

-3. Create "hello_again.vala" in the "src" folder.
+3. Create "hello-again.vala" in the "src" folder.
 This time we're going to prefix our file with a small legal header.
 More about legal stuff later.
 For now, just copy and paste this, changing out `YourName` for your actual name:

         /* Copyright 2013 YourName
         *